4ait/quarkus-transactional-rw-lib/README.md

 These interceptors are automatically applied when using the corresponding annotations.

-Certainly.
-I'll add information about processor priorities to the README.md file.
-Here's an updated version of the "Processor System" section with the added information:

 ## Processor System

 The library includes an extensible processor system that allows for custom handling of transactions: